deadlyvipers/dojo_rules/introduction.md

 short introduction about myself

-my favourite path is git
+my favourite path is Electives